CryptoLuigi/auto_install_pt_ubuntu/README.md

-# Automatic of Profit Trailer on Ubuntu
+# Automatic installation of Profit Trailer on Ubuntu
 # By: CryptoLuigi

 This script is designed to automatically install Profit Trailer crypto trading bot.